 GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon audit by the IRS.
 The Plan is subject to routine audits by taxing jurisdictions; however there are no audits in progress.
-The Plan administrator believes it is no longer subject to audits for years prior to 2008.
+The Plan administrator believes that all Plan years remain open and subject to audit.